 As a resident of Mather Hospital, you will have the distinction of working with, and being mentored by, a remarkable group of board-certified physicians.
 Our faculty includes nationally recognized clinicians and researchers, with vast levels of experience teaching and guiding students in their journey to becoming a licensed physician.
 All of our faculty are board certified, some in in multiple specialties, bringing a well-rounded knowledge to each rotation they supervise.
 The physicians listed below are considered the core faculty of the residency program.

-Donna Donoghue, MD is a core faculty member of the Psychiatry Residency Program.
+Donna Donoghue, MD is Director of Psychiatry and faculty member of the Psychiatry Residency Program.
+She serves as one of the primary inpatient psychiatry attendings supervising residents.
 A graduate from University of Maryland Medical School, she completed her Psychiatry residency at Hillside Hospital/Long Island Jewish Hospital, where she also served as Chief Resident for the academic year 1999-2000.
 Board certified, Dr. Donoghue previously worked for and taught as an Assistant Professor at Stony Brook Medicine.

 Hammad Mohsin, MD is a core faculty member of the Psychiatry Residency Program.
 A graduate from Nishtar Medical College, Multan, Pakistan, he completed his Psychiatry residency at Albert Einstein College of Medicine, Bronx Lebanon, where he also served as Chief Resident for the academic year 2013-2014.
 He also completed two Fellowships in Addiction Psychiatry at Albert Einstein College of Medicine, Montefiore Medical Center and Psychodynamic Psychotherapy, New York Medical College.
 Board certified, Dr. Mohsin previously worked as an Assistant Professor and Medical Director at Montefiore Medical Center, Chemical Dependency program.